Financial Aid Process

 Once you have been admitted to North Park and we have received your FAFSA information (if applicable), we will put together a financial aid package for you.
-This will include the maximum amount of funds you are eligible to receive from a variety of sources, including institutional and federal and state student loans and grants, including the Illinois MAP grant, if applicable.
-You can view your financial aid information online at any time through WebAdvisor, North Park’s online student services portal.
+This will include the maximum amount of funds you are eligible to receive from a variety of sources, including North Park’s institutional aid and federal and state student loans and grants, including the Illinois MAP grant, if applicable.
+You can view your financial aid information online at any time through SelfService, North Park’s online student services portal.

-Any financing that you plan to receive from private organizations or groups—such as outside scholarships, private loans, or employer reimbursement programs—won’t be included in your package from North Park.
+Any financing that you plan to receive from private organizations or groups—such as outside scholarships or private loans—won’t be included in your package from North Park.
 Talk with your recruiter about how these can be applied to your account.

 In order to maintain eligibility for financial aid, including student loans and grants, please be sure to note the following:

 - You must maintain satisfactory academic progress in your program of study.